alexey-komarov/fruitsofkarma-vcvrack/README.md

 - Radius In: radius of the input circle
 - Radius Out: radius of the output circle

+## Math

 ![Math](./doc/Math.jpg)

 Set of basic math operations
+You have 3 div operators, 3 mul operators, 3 pow operators and two ln, log2 and log10 functions.

 ## BrokenGlass